echeran/smile-of-murugan/webbook/chapter18.md

 etc. However, in the questions pertaining to language and literature, his approach was, in many ways, narrow-minded, negative and sterile.

-*pravala natai,* the “new *maṇipravāļa”*, a style so heavily Sanskritized that the result may be justly called a hybrid.
+The reaction to this linguistic purism was the so-called *putumaņipravala natai,* the “new *maṇipravāļa”*, a style so heavily Sanskritized that the result may be justly called a hybrid.
 In itself it is quite unimportant, naturally highly unpopular, and only a few Sanskrit-oriented pandits, mainly Vaiṣṇava *ācāryas*, still write in